 The NSP currently conducts surveillance in saltmarsh habitat only.
-Within port boundaries, the Ministry of Health conducts mosquito surveillance aimed at all species but with particular focus on those that breed in man-made habitats (e.g., tyres, drums, machinery), including Ae aegypti and Ae. albopictus.
-There is, however, potential for a number of high-risk exotic mosquito species with high dispersal capability to by-pass port surveillance and become established in freshwater wetlands, particularly adjacent to ports of entry.
+Within port boundaries, the Ministry of Health conducts mosquito surveillance aimed at all species, but with particular focus on those that breed in man-made habitats (e.g., tyres, drums, machinery), including Ae. aegypti and Ae. albopictus.
+There is, however, potential for a number of high-risk exotic mosquito species with high dispersal capability to bypass port surveillance and become established in freshwater wetlands, particularly adjacent to ports of entry.
 There is scope for the NSP to review its surveillance model to include high-risk freshwater wetlands in the future and enhance the overall mosquito-borne-disease risk management for the public of New Zealand.

-Darryl McGinn

-Mark Disbury
+The programme will undergo a technical review at the end of the year.

-Mosquito Consulting Services (NZ)

-PO Box 38-328

-Wellington Mail Centre 5045
+Darryl McGinn Mark Disbury Mosquito Consulting Services (NZ) PO Box 38-328 Wellington Mail Centre 5045 Darryl.McGinn@mcspty.com Mark.Disbury@mcspty.com

-Darryl.McGinn@mcspty.com

-Mark.Disbury@mcspty.com